asmaaHamdym/vue-e-commerce/README.md

 A modern, responsive e-commerce web application built with Vue.js 3, TypeScript, and Vite.
 This project showcases a complete online shopping experience with product browsing, detailed views, shopping cart functionality, and more.

+## 🔄 Project Evolution

+This project has undergone a significant architectural upgrade:

+- **🔧 State Management Migration**: Migrated from Vuex to Pinia for more intuitive and type-safe state management
+- **⚡ API Upgrade**: Transitioned from Options API to Composition API for better code organization and reusability
+- **🧪 Comprehensive Testing**: Added complete test coverage with unit tests for every component and page

 ## ✨ Features

 ### 🛍️ Core Shopping Features